-You can get a proper trail-ready mountain bike for £600 these days, and there's plenty of choice out there.
+You can get a proper trail-ready mountain bike for £600 or under these days, and there's plenty of choice out there.
 Here's our simple guide to what to look for, and some suggestions for where to spend your hard-earned cash.

 What to look for in a £600 mountain bike